 5 Canned Foods to Fuel an Active Lifestyle

-Canned beets with folate, phosphorus, iron and potassium make a sweet addition to any meal.
-Juice for a pre-workout nitrate blast or top your green salad with their brilliant phytonutrient-containing color.
+Canned beets, rich in folate, phosphorus, iron and potassium, also provide naturally occurring nitrates that may aid in improving performance during prolonged physical activity.
+Juice for a pre-workout nitrate blast or top your green salad with their brilliant phytonutrient color.

-Canned tomatoes are a great example of a canned food that can become more nutritious with canning!
-Canned tomatoes are loaded with lycopene, and some research has suggested lycopene may help to prevent breast and prostate cancers.
+Canned tomatoes are a great example of a canned food that only becomes more nutritious with canning!
+Canned tomatoes have more available lycopene than fresh tomatoes and research has suggested lycopene may help to prevent breast and prostate cancers.
 Diced, crushed or whole, canned tomatoes make a great base for soups, sauces, and salsas.

 Canned beans, like great northern, kidney, garbanzo, and adzuki, offer a low fat, cholesterol-free, high protein option also rich in calcium, potassium, magnesium and iron — all essential for optimal fitness and overall health.
 They are great folded into an easy-to-make burrito and topped with salsa, added to soups, or blended as a dip or hummus.

-Canned tuna or salmon are not only great sources of essential omega 3 fats, but the protein they contribute helps enhance muscle recovery and repair.
+Canned tuna or salmon are not only great sources of protein, but boost essential omega 3 fats to enhance muscle recovery and repair.
 Since they do not require refrigeration, you can keep a can conveniently located in your desk drawer or gym bag as a quick nutritious snack.
 You can also fold into a wrap, salad or soup for an extra protein boost!

-Whatever your activity of choice – walking, running, yoga, gardening, weight-training, or anything else – be sure to stock your pantry with these powerhouse canned foods to help fuel your active lifestyle.
+Whatever your activity of choice – walking, running, yoga, gardening, weight-training, or anything else – be sure to stock your pantry with these nutrient powerhouses to help fuel your active lifestyle.